InValidFire/box/README.md

 `pip install -e <repo-directory>`

-Then you can run the command under the `yabu` command name. :)
+Then you can run the command under the `box` command name. :)

 ---